open-contracting/data-registry/docs/admin/siteadmin.rst

    To audit whether publications ought to be frozen, run `scrapy checkall <https://kingfisher-collect.readthedocs.io/en/latest/cli.html#checkall>`__ from Kingfisher Collect.

 #. `Find the publication <https://data.open-contracting.org/admin/data_registry/collection/>`__
 #.
-Uncheck *Public*, to hide the publication
+If freezing: Check *Frozen*, to stop jobs from being scheduled
 #.
-Check *Frozen*, to stop jobs from being scheduled
+If unpublishing: Uncheck *Public*, to hide the publication
 #.
 Click *Save* at the bottom of the page

-Only *delete* a publication if it is a duplicate or if it was otherwise created in error.

 Add an administrator
 --------------------